RA Employment Agreement

-- First Year Resident Advisors must attend the Fall RA Training beginning on Monday, August 6, 2012 and continuing through to the first day of classes on Monday, August 20, 2012.
-Returning Resident Advisors must attend Fall RA Training beginning on Tuesday, August 7, 2012 and continuing through to the first day of classes on Monday, August 22, 2012.
+- Resident Advisors must attend the Fall RA Training beginning on Monday, August 12, 2013 and continuing through to the first day of classes on Monday, August 26, 2013.

-- Resident Advisors in their first year of employment must have completed the RA Training Course (UNIV 2100) with a grade of C or above the semester prior to being employed or attend the RA Fall Retreat if they were hired after the spring class.
-Failure to achieve a grade of C or above or attend the Fall RA Retreat may result in termination.
+- Resident Advisors in their first year of employment must have completed the RA Training Course (UNIV 2100) with a grade of C or above the semester prior to being employed or attend a substitution for the class, if they were hired after the Spring class concluded or were not able to attend during the Spring semester.
+Failure to achieve a grade of C or above may result in termination.

 - Resident Advisors must complete all assigned staff development requirements.